sparkflows/sparkflows-docs/docs/user-guide/data-visualization/index.rst

 Print N Rows
 ----------------------------------------

-Below is a sample workflow that contains Print N Rows processor in Fire Insights.
+Below is a sample workflow that contains Print N Rows processor in Sparkflows.
 It demonstrates the usage of Print N Rows node to print incoming data.

 It does the following processing of data: